Paying interest on deposits

 If you would prefer, you have the option to donate the interest earned to our chosen charity, Centrepoint, instead of claiming it yourself.

-You can let us know if you choose to donate your interest to the UK’s leading youth homelessness charity, Centrepoint, at any point during your tenancy or at the end of tenancy, on your online account.
+You can let us know if you choose to donate your interest to the UK’s leading youth homelessness charity, Centrepoint at the end of tenancy, on your online account.
 At mydeposits, we have chosen Centrepoint as our charity of choice and are working alongside them to support their campaign to end youth homelessness by 2037.

 Frequently asked questions